 Am I an ideal candidate for thigh lift?The procedure is ideal for those who desire a toned appearance of their inner and outer thighs especially for those who feel that they have sagging appearance they want to get rid of.
 Those who have lost a large amount of weight and have sagging skin may wish to undergo a thigh lift.

-Will I have to stay in hospital overnight?At Centre for Surgery, a thigh lift is performed as a day case.
+Will I have to stay in hospital overnight after thigh lift surgery?At Centre for Surgery, a thigh lift is performed as a day case.
 This means you will be able to return home on the same day as your procedure once the effects of the anaesthetic have worn off.

-When can I start exercising again?You will have to avoid all vigorous physical exercise for four to six weeks.
+When can I start exercising again after thigh lift?You will have to avoid all vigorous physical exercise for four to six weeks.

 You will be encouraged to walk as soon as possible in order to minimise the likelihood of blood clots occurring.

 Does thigh lift surgery result in a visible scar?All thigh reduction surgery procedures result in the formation of a visible scar which is most commonly located in the groin area and for a full thigh lift extending down the inner leg sometimes as far as the inner knee.
 Patients with more extensive degrees of skin laxity may require more extensive incisions and therefore the scar may be longer.
 Your surgeon will make every effort to try and position the incision in the natural skin folds for optimal cosmesis.